 Our intention is that our curriculum will inspire learners to be confident communicators, knowledgeable and expert learners, committed community contributors and future-ready young people.
 The growth and personal development of our students is integral to all that we do: in lessons, through effective tutoring and through opportunities beyond the classroom.

-Based on a detailed review of our local context and an improved understanding of the deep-seated barriers to raising standards over time, senior and middle leaders and their teams have identified a clear rationale for our curriculum intent.
-There are four drivers that are the cornerstones of all school improvement strategies.
+Based on a detailed review of our local context and an improved understanding of the deep-seated barriers to raising standards over time, senior and middle leaders and their teams have identified a clear rationale for the specific knowledge skills and understanding of for each subject.

 The curriculum offer has been designed to allow for an additional focus on improving standards in reading.
 All students can access the full range of national curriculum subjects and are supported to make appropriate choices as they enter KS4 and KS5.
 Ebacc take up has historically been low, with limited success but over time the curriculum will begin to address and support students to opt for and be more successful in appropriately challenging curriculum, pathways.
 Choices at KS4/5 reflect both the local employment market and routes that students wish to take to employment and higher education.

 The tutorial programme is a key element of our curriculum and is focussed on raising aspirations, personal development and tackling social disadvantage.

-Statutory requirements for RE and RSE are met and delivered through the Open Minds curriculum and tutor programme supported by wider learning days as required.
+Statutory requirements for RE and RSE are met and delivered through the Open Minds curriculum and tutor programme supported by wider learning days if required.
 Provision for SMSC is mapped throughout the curriculum and key stages.

 Opportunities to broaden student horizons are integral to our curriculum intent allows for student enrichment, the development of student leadership programmes and the development of cultural capital which begin to address some of the contextual factors that impact on our students.

-Curriculum Intent 2020-2021
+Curriculum Intent 2022-23